Fondatrice de Dea Dia

 How does it work in practical terms?

 Once you have logged in, microphone and camera tests are performed to make sure that they are working.
 Then you are given a written or a visual practice question to answer.
-Julie said, “Do not underestimate that first question, because seeing yourself on screen is not always straightforward and it can take a moment to get used to it.
+Atlan said, “Do not underestimate that first question, because seeing yourself on screen is not always straightforward and it can take a moment to get used to it.
 The candidate will get more comfortable as the interview progresses.”

 After you have completed the interview and it has been saved, the recruiter will then receive it and can watch it anytime and as often as they like with the team involved in the process.
 Successful candidates will be invited into the office for a standard job interview.